 We have also updated our home working risk assessment and are working with services to provide office furniture and IT equipment to make sure that homeworking is a viable option for as many people as possible.

 Now that schools and child minders have reopened and government advice allows for children to be cared for by others again we continue to move back towards all staff either working from home or coming back into the workplace to undertake their contracted hours.

 The following briefing is intended to provide clarity on how annual leave and or special leave should be utilised as well as the provisions in place where measures are put in place at local/school level to minimise transmission of the COVID-19 virus.

-Clackmannanshire Council are working to the principle that no member of staff will be disadvantaged and lose annual leave because of the situation with Covid 19.
+The Council is working to the principle that no member of staff will be disadvantaged and lose annual leave because of the situation with Covid 19.

 We understand that some staff in key services may be unable to utilise their full leave entitlement due to commitments at work and/or further outbreaks of the virus which would put additional pressure on services.
-Managers should discuss work commitments and leave with their staff members and where staff are unable to take their full compliment of annual leave due to work commitments/service need, 10 days may be carried into the following leave year.
+Staff should discuss work commitments and leave with their managers and where staff are unable to take their full compliment of annual leave due to work commitments/service need, 10 days may be carried into the following leave year.

-In exceptional circumstance, where work commitments/service need are very high or further Covid 19 issues result in annual leave having to be be cancelled or put on hold to allow continued delivery of Council services then staff members may carry over more than 10 days (to a maximum of 20 days) into the following leave year.
+In exceptional circumstances, where work commitments/service need are very high or further Covid 19 issues result in annual leave having to be be cancelled or put on hold to allow continued delivery of Council services, staff members may carry over more than 10 days (to a maximum of 20 days) into the following leave year.
 This type of carry over and the reasons for it should be highlighted to the appropriate Director by the Senior Service Manager.

 Staff whose role allows for homeworking and have been set up to safely homework will remain doing so for the foreseeable future whether permanently at home or on a rota basis.
 Staff must continue to utilise their annual leave in the normal manner and schedule breaks throughout the year.